elotroalex/elotroalex/bio.md

 #### Guest lectures

+- "Towards a Mobilized Humanities: On Making Do and Nimble Tents."
+Tulane University.
+New Orleans.
+February 2020.
+- "In the Same Boats: Trajectories, Intersections and the Black Atlantic Republic of Letters."
+MIT.
+Boston.
+November 2019.
+Presented with Kaiama L. Glover.
+- "Minimal Technology in Digital Humanities."
+UPR Rio Piedras.
+Puerto Rico.
+November 2019.
+- "Mobilized Humanities: The Case of Torn Apart/Separados."
+Mapping (In)Justice.
+Fordham University.
+New York City.
+November 2019.
+- "Scholarly Contra-Surveillance and Technological Disobedience While the World Burns."
+Keynote.
+Digital Frontiers.
+Austin, Texas.
+September 2019.
+- “On Hardening the Rims: Minimal Computing and Technological Disobedience on the Margins of History.”
+Trondheim University.
+Trondheim, Norway.
+September 2019.
+- "Experimental and Mobilized Humanities."
+Today Arts Museum.
+Beijing, China.
+May 2019.
+- “The Case for a Mobilized Humanities.”
+Scholars'Lab, University of Virginia.
+February 2019.
+- "Caribbean Digital Humanities."
+Florida International University.
+February 2019.
 - "Nimble Tents: xpMethod, #tornapart, and Other Tensile Approaches to the Fourth State."
 MITH Digital Dialogues.
 University of Maryland.
 November 2018.
 - "Revisiting the Digital Library of Babel: Minimal Computing, Mobilized Humanities and Tri-Continental Disobedience."
 Nigerian Digital Humanities Summer Institute.
 October 2018.
 - "Border Archives and Shadow Archons: The Case of the Broken Digital Record."
 Bavarian American Academy Summer School.
 June 2018.